Bandit253/Orata_mapper/TASKS.md

 - [ ] Identify attributes of a feature (feature info popup)
 - [ ] Move the import function to the toolbar
 - [ ] Add user/role management UI (future)
+- [ ] Implement a tool for users to select layers from the database and display them on the map (LayerSelector) [in progress]